 Where is Pine Mountain Observatory?

 PMO is located 34 miles southeast of Bend, in Central Oregon.
 Take State Highway 20 east from Bend, toward Burns.
-26 miles from Bend, just beyond the tiny Millican store (CLOSED) turn on the dirt road and follow it to the top of Pine Mountain, about 8 miles.
+26 miles from Bend, just beyond the tiny Millican store (CLOSED) turn right (south) on the dirt road and follow it to the top of Pine Mountain, about 8 miles.
 This drive requires about an hour from Bend.
 Be sure you have enough fuel to return to Bend and be sure to bring warm clothing, food and water, as there is usually no food or water service onsite.

 What can I Expect When I Visit Pine Mountain Observatory?